Holiday Riding Programmes

 • Beginner - no or minimal experience (maybe some rides on a friend's horse or a couple of lessons)

-• Novice - Good control (inc steering) and balance trotting off the lead.
+• Novice - Good control (inc steering) and balanced rising trot off the lead.
 May have recently started cantering and jumping but still getting established with these skills.
 Approx D level for those who are familiar with Pony Club standards.

 • Intermediate - Cantering confidently and competently (including good steering and seat at canter), and jumping small courses.